Nividica/ThaumicEnergistics/Features.md

-Features
+﻿Features
 ==================

 ###Essentia Transportation
     Import/export essentia in/out the AE network.
-    Use existing jars as network storage.
-    --Planned-- Respond to suction requests from jars and the thaumatorium.
+    --WIP-- Export essentia in response to suction.
+    --Planned- Export essentia in response to infusion requests.

 ###Storage
     Store essentia in digital format using disks.
+    Use existing jars as network storage.

 ###Status:
     View types and amounts of essentia stored in the network.